a pink silk pillowcase

-If you’re considering a silk pillowcase, then naturally you’ll want to know exactly what you’d be getting for the price you’ll pay.
-Now we’ve been selling the finest pure silk pillowcases for some years, and we've noticed that certain customer questions crop up again and again.
+If you’re considering silk bedding, then naturally you’ll want to know exactly what you’d be getting for the price you’ll pay.
+Now we’ve been selling the finest pure silk for some years, and we've noticed that certain customer questions crop up again and again.

-What are the pros and cons of silk pillowcases?
+What are the pros and cons of silk bedding?

 Pros:

-• A silk pillowcase allows your skin to retain natural and added moisture
+• Silk bedding allows your skin to retain natural and added moisture

-• Silk pillowcases result in smoother, stronger hair with less breakage, frizz and tangles
+• sleeping on a pillowcase made from silk results in smoother, stronger hair with less breakage, frizz and tangles

 • Sleeping on sleek silk results in less pillow creases and wrinkles